harshp9945/harshp9945/README.md

 # Hey, I'm Harsh

 Data engineer working across SQL, Python, and cloud pipelines.
-I like taking messy, scattered data and turning it into something people actually rely on — whether that's a pipeline that runs every morning without anyone thinking about it, or an experiment that changes how a product works.
+I like taking messy, scattered data and turning it into something people actually rely on, whether that's a pipeline that runs every morning without anyone thinking about it, or an experiment that changes how a product works.

 Three years in product analytics, and before that I co-founded a small analytics consultancy where I worked on everything from demand forecasting to NLP pipelines.
 That taught me to move fast, communicate clearly, and care about whether the output actually gets used.